lipemat/advanced-sidebar-menu/readme.txt

 * Link ordering for the category widget.
 * Ability to select and display custom post types.
 * Ability to select and display custom taxonomies.
-* Option to display the current page's parents and grandparents only
+* Option to display the current page's parents and grandparents only.
-* Option to display child page siblings when on a child page **NEW**
+* Option to display child page siblings when on a child page. **NEW**
-* Option to display child page siblings when on a child page with no grandchild pages **NEW**
+* Option to display child page siblings when on a child page with no grandchild pages. **NEW**
-* Ability to display the widgets everywhere the sidebar display **NEW**
+* Ability to display the widgets everywhere the sidebar display. **NEW**
-* Ability to select the parent page/category when using the display widget everywhere option **NEW**
+* Ability to select the parent page/category when using the display widget everywhere option. **NEW**
 * Access to members only support area.

 <h4>Currently ships with the following languages</h4>